Skip to main content

 One of the most common arguments we hear in support of porn is that all parties participate consensually to create explicit content, and to advocate against it is to advocate against performers’ sexual freedom and individual choice of what to do with their bodies.

 But what if they didn’t?
 How, exactly, can we know for sure that anyone in any porn content gave their consent?
-Defenders of pornography make this argument all the time, that no matter how someone is treated in porn, it’s okay because they gave their consent.
+Defenders of pornography make this argument all the time that no matter how someone is treated in porn, it’s okay because they gave their consent.
 [1] But what if they didn’t?
-What if they really didn’t want to be painfully dominated, humiliated, and sexually used for the world to see?
+What if they didn’t want to be painfully dominated, humiliated, and sexually used for the world to see?
 The truth is, there’s often much more going on than what you see on the screen.

 That is, perhaps, the porn industry’s biggest, darkest secret: it’s not all consensual.

-Related: How To Tell If Someone In A Porn Video Is A Trafficking Victim
+Related: How to Tell if Someone in a Porn Video is a Trafficking Victim

 Did he or she still give consent?

-Related: Can Women Get Addicted To Watching Porn?
+Related: Can Women Get Addicted to Watching Porn?

-Consider how a couple well-known, popular porn performers came forward not long ago and talked about the brutal on-set abuse they suffered through from an up-and-coming production company.
-Both of these performers signed contracts, both of them made “consent videos”—videos where porn producers ask if they were raped or abused after a scene is finished being filmed, and if they say yes, they legally can’t use the footage from the shoot—and said they weren’t abused.
+Consider how a couple of well-known, popular porn performers came forward not long ago and talked about the brutal on-set abuse they suffered through from an up-and-coming production company.
+Both of these performers signed contracts, and both of them made “consent videos”—videos where porn producers ask if they were raped or abused after a scene is finished being filmed, and if they say yes, they legally can’t use the footage from the shoot—and said they weren’t abused.

-And yet, days after a shoot with an abusive production company, they stepped forward and made a video that detailed the nonconsensual abuse that happened during filming even though there are images of them smiling on set during that day with the production company.
+And yet, days after a shoot with an abusive production company, they stepped forward and made a video that detailed the nonconsensual abuse that happened during filming, even though there are images of them smiling on set during that day with the production company.

-Related: Not All Porn Is Consensual.
+Related: Not All Porn is Consensual.
 Don’t Believe It?
 Just Ask These Performers.

 But what about those consent videos?
 Well, they weren’t truthful.
 Too much was at stake—they wouldn’t be paid if the shoot had to be scrapped because they admitted abuse, or they’d be blacklisted from being hired by companies if they “caused a scene”—and they were in shock and in the presence of their abuser.

 “I just don’t want any of this to happen to any other girl,” one of the performers says in the (now deleted) confessional video.
-She continues, “We are performers and we are human and we agree to things when we are terrified.”
+She continues, “We are performers, and we are human, and we agree to things when we are terrified.”

 Their honesty has caused other performers to come forward and admit that they’ve lied in consent videos, too, to help back up these performers who courageously stepped forward and named their alleged abusers.